-SENCo: Mrs Ashley Manning
+SENDCo: Mrs Ashley Manning

-Ashley.Manning@northumberland.gov.uk
+Ashley.Manning@acomb.northumberland.sch.uk

+The passport will be reviewed termly.
 Sometimes a child needs SEND support for a short period of weeks or months.
-In those cases, once the support is successful, the child may no longer need additional support.
+In those cases, once the support is successful, the child may no longer need additional support and would be removed from the Passport and the SEN register.
 We would, however, continue to monitor your child's progress.